ikem-krueger/ikem-krueger.github.io/_drafts/2022-09-19-libreelec-optimizations-for-live-tv.md

     echo "none" > /sys/class/leds/led0/trigger
     echo "none" > /sys/class/leds/led1/trigger

-The way the leds are configured, let you know at which state the system is.
+The way the leds are configured, let you know at which state the system is:

 1. Boot phase (Kernel): green "writing data", red "power on"
 2. Boot phase (GUI): green "power on", red "writing data"